igorcafe/igorcafe/README.md

 ## Personal Projects

 Please note that these projects are written in my free time, with no blind vibe-coding whatsoever, because they are fun and I learn a ton by doing it this way.
+For that reason, development is slow-paced and some projects aren't "complete".

 ### [mayi](https://github.com/igorcafe/mayi)